-What stories make us who we are?
+What are the stories that have made us who we are?
 Will our children know them?

 Questions like these led me to Personal History.

 Trained as an anthropologist, with more than thirty years experience as a journalist, editor, and author, I have been listening to people’s stories and turning them into narratives for most of my life.
 I’ve written cover stories for Smithsonian and Natural History magazines, been a correspondent for the Boston Globe, among other newspapers, and written for many periodicals including Christian Science Monitor, Horizon, Maine Boats Homes and Harbors (here’s my most recent for MBHH) Ladies Home Journal, American Photographer, Art New England, Fiberarts, Letter Arts Review, Metalsmith, Parabola, Resurgence, and many more outlets.
 In 2004 I founded COA, the award-winning magazine of College of the Atlantic, which I edited until I retired from the college at the end of 2017.

 As an oral historian, I have interviewed craft artists for the Smithsonian Institution’s Nanette Laitman Archives of American Art, the Maine Community Foundation, and numerous families and communities.